 A case study with estimation of F{MSY} is hard to find in ICES reports, so we resorted to the FAO publication by Lassen and Medley (2000), with its annexed spreadsheets where a worked example is presented.
-The example is based on eastern Baltic cod, with stock-and-recruitment (at age 2) data for the 1966-1994 year classes.
-Input data for per-recruit analyses (natural mortality M, selection pattern s, weights W in the catch and in the stock, maturity O, all by age) are also provided.
+The example is based on eastern Baltic cod (Gadus morhua), with stock-and-recruitment (at age 2) data for the 1966-1994 year classes.
+Input data for per-recruit analyses (natural mortality M, selection pattern s, weights W in the catch and the stock, maturity O, all by age) are also provided.
+An additional example for North Sea cod is provided in our Supplementary material.

-The bent hyperbola was fitted to the stock-recruit data with different trial γ , there was no obvious difference in parameter estimates, and we kept $\gamma = 1.0$.
-Again, the fitted curve is fully superimposed over the HS curve.
+The bent hyperbola was fitted to the stock-recruit data with different trial γ ; there was no obvious difference in parameter estimates, and we kept $\gamma = 1.0$.
+Again, the fitted curve is fully super-imposed over the HS curve.
 The example in Lassen and Medley (2000) assumes a Beverton and Holt S-RR, and we also fitted one to the data.
-Figure 3 illustrates one of the contentions of Barrowman and Myers (2000) that the Beverton-Holt S-RR tends to give higher recruitment at medium or high biomasses, leading to over-optimistic long-term yields.
+Figure 2 illustrates one of the contentions of Barrowman and Myers (2000) that the Beverton-Holt S-RR tends to give higher recruitment at medium or high biomasses, leading to overoptimistic long-term yields.

-A per-recruit analysis provides yield-per-recruit and spawning biomass-perrecruit for a range of values of F. We then used the procedure described earlier to estimate the equilibrium biomass S_e and the equilibrium recruitment R{e_r} and hence the equilibrium yield for each F. F{MSY} is obtained for an F of 0.477 (mean over ages 4-7).
+A per-recruit analysis provides yield-per-recruit and spawning-biomass-per-recruit for a range of values of F. We then used the procedure described earlier to estimate the equilibrium biomass S_e and the equilibrium recruitment R_e , and hence the equilibrium yield for each F. F{MSY} is obtained for an Fof 0.477 (mean over ages 4-7).
 For this value of F, the replacement line cuts the S-RR curve to the right of the threshold, where recruitment is constant at R^ ; therefore, this is the same F as for F{max} on a yield-per-recruit curve.
 However, this F is only 73% of F{crash} (0.65), where there is no intersection between the replacement line and the S-RR curve.
 By comparison, with a Beverton-Holt S-RR, Lassen and Medley (2000) found a smaller F{MSY} of 0.317 and a much larger F{crash} of 1.36.
-The equilibrium yield for the two S-RR is shown in Figure 4.
+The equilibrium yield for the two S-RR is shown in Figure 3.
 Note the abrupt drop at F{crash} with the bent hyperbola, whereas yield decreases gradually with a Beverton-Holt S-RR.
 An advantage of the F{MSY} procedure is the substantiation that yield can be annihilated when a threshold in fishing mortality is exceeded, whereas a yield-per-recruit analysis gives no such indication.